Australia Post: Letterboxes

-Criticism
+Criticism and controversies

 Australia Post has had a long and difficult relationship with the Communication Workers Union.
 In 2012, the union claimed that delivery contractors provided a poor parcel delivery service, especially during the peak Christmas period.
 Alleged shortcomings included a propensity to insert "delivery failure" cards into mailboxes rather than attempting delivery of packages, thus requiring the customer to travel to a post office to collect items personally.